giano95/web3rsvp/README.md

 ## Setup

-First LogIn/SignUp into [thegraph](https://thegraph.com/hosted-service/dashboard) and click ont the Add Subgraph button and create two Subgraph with the following name:
+First go to the `thegraph` folder then LogIn/SignUp into [thegraph](https://thegraph.com/hosted-service/dashboard) and click ont the Add Subgraph button and create two Subgraph with the following name:

 -   `web3rsvp-rinkeby-2`: the one used to indexing and query data from the Rinkeby contract.
 -   `web3rsvp-mumbai-2`: the one used to indexing and query data from the Mumbai contract.